 TDA will determine whether a CE and its sites comply with civil rights requirements before approving an application to participate.
-Compliance is determined by examining the Pre-Award Civil Rights Compliance Review form submitted with the initial application, as well as by observation during required site reviews.
+Compliance is determined by examining the Prehttps://squaremeals.org/Programs/SummerMealPrograms/AdministrationForms.aspx

+Award Civil Rights Compliance Review form submitted with the initial application, as well as by observation during required site reviews.